“For even when we were with you, we commanded you this: If anyone will not work, neither shall he eat“

 The rationale some Thessalonians gave for not working was that Paul taught the imminent return of Christ and that He might come back momentarily.
 When they ran out of financial resources, they started sponging off their fellow Christians causing relational problems in the church.

-To be tough about the principle of work is to be kind to individuals and to the church.
+To be tough about the principle of work is to be kind to individuals and the church.

 Many people today do not think in terms of principle.
 They hear an emotional story and respond, unknowingly fostering a parasite mentality in the church.